1679Studio/1-1-ratio-python-cropper/README.md

 # How to use
 1. Add your files to the input folder
+2. Install Pillow
-2. Run the python script
+3. Run the python script
-3. Name your folder and the files
+4. Name your folder and the files
-4. Collect your cropped images from your specfied directory
+5. Collect your cropped images from your specfied directory